 Make Sure You've Got the Basics Down

 That's why, no matter how experienced you are, it's vitally important to monitor how well you are fulfilling the basic requirements of good gym management.
-Whether that's checking your certification is all up-to-date or making sure your funds are well delegated, it plays a key role in ensuring the stability of your business.
+Whether that's making sure your certification is up-to-date or making sure your funds are well delegated, it plays a key role in ensuring the stability of your business.